-Comment: The definition of "enduring power of attorney" sets out the requirements for both a power of attorney created in the enacting jurisdiction as well as an extra-territorial power of attorney.
-Under the Act an extra-territorial power of attorney is a valid power of attorney in the enacting jurisdiction if it is a valid power of attorney according to the law of the place where it is executed and it meets the other requirements of section 14.
-Therefore the formalities of sections 2, 3 and 4 are not required for it to be valid in the enacting jurisdiction.
+COMMENT: The definition of "enduring power of attorney" sets out the requirements for both a power of attorney created in the enacting jurisdiction as well as an extra-territorial power of attorney created outside of the enacting jurisdiction, an extra-territorial power of attorney.
+Under the Act an extra-territorial power of attorney is a valid power of attorney in the enacting jurisdiction if it is a valid power of attorney according to the law of the place where it is executed and it meets the other requirements of section 18.
+Therefore, the formalities of sections 3, 4 and 5 are not required for it to be valid in the enacting jurisdiction.